Plextor M9Pe SSD Review

 These are images of the M9PeY and its M.2 SSD.
 Plextor's M.2 "GN" model is identical to the bare M.2 2280 drive in the images, sans a Plextor sticker that covers the controller, DRAM, and NAND.
 The M.2 "G" model appears nearly identical to the M8SeG released last June.

 The Half-Height Half-Length (HHHL) add-in card looks great.
 It uses the same heatsink as the M8Se, but a red bubble replaces the blue one on the old design.
 Plextor says the new heatsink is 30% more efficient than the M8Pe's solid aluminum version that came with a smooth surface.
-The fins cut into the surface reduce weight but also increase the surface area to boost cooling efficiency.
+The fins are cut into the surface.
+The design reduces weight but also increase the surface area to boost cooling efficiency.

 There are two LED areas on the outside edge.
 The Plextor logo lights up with a blueish-tint white color, but the long strip changes colors depending on the status of the drive.
 Plextor did a good job with the lighting, but there isn't a way to turn the lights off.